 The reason consistency compounds faster than quality over a multi-year horizon comes down to what you are actually building.

 Individual quality is what determines whether any single piece is excellent.
 But what you are building — the body of work, the reader relationships, the development of your own thinking — is determined by the sustained pattern of production over time.
+These are different objects.
+One is a piece.
+The other is a practice.
+The quality-first advice optimizes the piece and assumes the practice will take care of itself.
+It will not.
+A practice is the accumulated consequence of cadence, and a cadence you do not hold produces no practice to speak of.

 A body of work that consists of twenty pieces published over three years tells readers something very different from a body of work that consists of eighty pieces published over the same period.
 The twenty-piece body might have a higher average quality per piece.
-But the eighty-piece body has more total surface area for discovery, has done more to build reader habit, has given the author more feedback loops, and is significantly better evidence that the author actually produces thinking continuously — as opposed to occasionally, when circumstances align.
+But the eighty-piece body has more total surface area for discovery, has done more to build reader habit, has given the author more feedback loops, and is significantly better evidence that the author produces thinking continuously — as opposed to occasionally, when circumstances align.

 This is the compounding argument, stated plainly: quality determines the value of individual pieces.
 Consistency determines the value of the body of work.
 For practitioners who are building an intellectual presence meant to sustain commercial and advisory relationships over years, the body of work is what matters.
 And the body of work is built by consistency.